 Strap on your hiking shoes and trudge through one of its many nature trails.
 The nature center in Anastasia State Park offers guidebooks and equipment rentals to help you explore the island.
 Kayaking and canoeing are other top activities.

-If you want to be closer to wildlife, you can also camp in the park.
+If you want to be closer to wildlife, you can also camp in this beautiful Florida state park.
 Many of the campsites are right on the beach.

 Traveling between Fort Pierce and West Palm Beach?
 Don’t miss out on Jensen Beach, a favorite stop on the Treasure Coast.
 If you love to do a little shopping while on vacation, Jensen Beach has incredible malls, boutiques, and local clothing stores.